Asymmetric Friction in Geometric Locomotion: A Review of Classical Geometric Mechanics for Locomotion

 \begin{example} In the ``box" gaits illustrated in \zcref[S]{fig:riemanngeomech}(a), the skier first puts its weight on the back block and expands, which causes the $x$ position of the system center to move forward in proportion to the increase in $\jointangle_{1}$, as illustrated in the right panel of \zcref[S]{fig:riemanngeomech}(b).
 It then shifts the weight to the front block, so that contracting $\jointangle_{1}$ to the original size continues to move the system forward (rather than sending it back to its original position, as would have happened if the weight had remained on the rear block).

 The elliptical gaits function similarly to the box gaits, except that the block spacing and weight position are oscillated sinusoidally instead of ensuring that the weight is at its extremal position before expanding or contracting the joint.
-This change in synchronization means that some of the $\jointangle_{1}$ motion happens when it is more weakly coupled with $x$, producing a ``cusped" trajectory with less net position motion for the same amplitude of shape change, as illustrated at the right of \zcref[S]{fig:riemanngeomech}(b).\footnote{Note that this does not necessarily mean that the box gait is \emph{faster}: If it takes time to shift the weight between blocks, the cycle-time savings from changing both shape variables simultaneously may lead to an overall faster position speed than produced by waiting for the weight to finish moving.
+This change in synchronization means that some of the $\jointangle_{1}$ motion happens when it is more weakly coupled with $x$, producing a ``cusped" trajectory with less net position motion for the same amplitude of shape change, as illustrated at the right of \zcref[S]{fig:riemanngeomech}(b).\footnote{Note that this does not necessarily mean that the box gait is \emph{faster}: If we match the average speed of expansion and contraction for a pair of gaits and it takes time to shift the weight between blocks, the cycle-time savings from changing both shape variables simultaneously may lead to an overall faster position speed than produced by waiting for the weight to finish moving.
+Conversely, if we match the cycle time of the two gaits, the elliptical gait moves its joints more slowly (and thus with less power expenditure) because it spreads this motion over a longer time interval.
 In this paper, we focus our attention on displacement (not speed or efficiency), but see~\citet{Ramasamy:2019aa} for some of our previous discussion of this topic.} \end{example}

 The net displacement induced by a gait depends on three key factors: \begin{enumerate} \item How much the motility map changes across the gait (such that the displacement induced as the system moves away from its initial shape is not canceled as it returns to that shape); \item The amplitude of the shape changes (bigger shape changes induce proportionally bigger position motions); and \item The orientation of the cycle (reversing the direction of a gait flips its coupling with the motility map, and so reverses the direction of the induced position motion). \end{enumerate} Together, the first two properties mean that the displacement induced by a gait is approximately quadratic in the amplitude of the shape oscillations---scaling up a set of oscillations provides more opportunity for the motility map to change across the gait, and for the gait to take more advantage of this change.